redoste/redoste.xyz/content/posts/20200421-wii-sports-modding-1.md

 * `sprintf` : `0x802aaf00`
 * `strcat` : `0x800b8e40`

-What made the process really hard and sometimes impossible for me is that I don't know a lot PowerPC assembly so I generaly blidly trusted Ghidra decompiller and only looked at the manual when required but most importantly this is C++ code, so we have to deal with all the C++ annoying stuff.
-To make this thing event more hard, Nintendo should use some weird custom compiler because it uses `r13` to store the `this` pointer instead of using the first function argument like any other compilers but most importantly `r13` point to the **end** of the structure !
-Ghidra doesn't seems to support looking at structure from the end and having to subtract offsets from the pointer so it just decompile it to unreadable garbage pointer arithmetic.
+What made the process really hard and sometimes impossible for me is that I don't know a lot PowerPC assembly so I generally blindly trusted Ghidra decompiler and only looked at the manual when required but most importantly this is C++ code, so we have to deal with all the C++ annoying stuff.
+To make this thing even more hard, Nintendo should use some weird custom compiler because it uses `r13` to store the `this` pointer instead of using the first function argument like any other compilers but most importantly `r13` point to the **end** of the structure !
+Ghidra doesn't seem to support looking at structure from the end and having to subtract offsets from the pointer so it just decompiles it to unreadable garbage pointer arithmetic.

 Here is my favorite one (from `golf_get_fc_string`) :
 ```c